 Many amateur DIY lovers don’t realise that — after years of watching YouTube videos, reading books and putting up shelves — they’ve acquired skills that could be translated into a full-time job.

-If you’re interested in a career in the trade and want to know how to get started, check out our five top tips below.
+If you’re interested in a career in the trade and want to know how to get started, check out our five top tips below to turn your passion for DIY into a business.

 Get formal training and qualifications